NissimBansal/RISC-V_Single_Cycle/README.md

   - J-type : 1101111

 2. Funct3 and Funct7 :- Except for in U and J-type instructions, these fields further define what function to perform in that particular instruction type (for eg.- ADD, SUB, OR...).

+## Information related to my specific copy of RV32I